 In response to these difficult times, we as a community of individuals have had to make some basic decisions about our future and the future of our points accounts — decisions that will have a huge impact on the strength of our recovery.

 For example, should you transfer Membership Rewards points into Avios while a transfer bonus is in effect, or is it better to keep some flexibility?
 Should a non-category dollar be used to earn 1 Starpoint or 1.07 Ultimate Rewards points?
-Should you put off a churn a couple weeks in hopes of a temporary credit card signup mega-bonus?
+Should you put off a credit card application a couple weeks in hopes of a temporary credit card signup mega-bonus?

 Going forward, we as a nation will need to examine the past in order to address the problems of tomorrow.
 Historically, the biggest drivers of our long-term deficits are entitlements, specifically excessive first class travel and twelve-night AXON award stays in the Maldives.